htcondor/htcondor/docs/automated-workflows/dagman-scripts.rst

 sensitive.

-A PRE script is commonly used to verify inputs for a node job that are produced by a parent node, and POST scripts are commonly used to cleanup temporary files produced by a node job or to turn a job execution failure into a successful node completion.
+A PRE script is commonly used to verify inputs for a node job that are produced by a parent node, and POST scripts can be used to turn a job execution failure into a successful node completion so the DAG doesn't fail given a specific node job failure.

 :index:`HOLD script<single: DAGMan; HOLD script>`